adbussy/EU-Intrastat-exemption-thresholds/README.md

 - Intrastat thresholds, provided by Eurostat, for years 1994-2003 and 2005

 In the last column of the file, some links are provided when the information comes from a specific website.

+## Citation

+If you find the data useful, please cite me!

+Bussy, A. (2019).
+"Historical Values of Intrastat Thresholds". https://github.com/adbussy/EU-Intrastat-exemption-thresholds